GeneralProducts/publisher-website/README.md

 ### From ONIX files:

-A valid ONIX 3.0 file should be present in the data directory, named for the publisher.
+A valid ONIX 3.0 file should be present in the data directory, named `onix.xml`.
 It should include a xmlns namespace:

 `http://ns.editeur.org/onix/3.0/reference`

-To process an ONIX 3 file called `snowbooks.xml`, run:
+The adaptor code uses a fuzzy match to process files by publisher name.
+To process the records for a publisher called `snowbooks`, run:

 `ruby lib/seed.rb --adaptor onix --publisher snowbooks`